pion/turn/docs/adr/2026-08-14-cut-and-stabilize-plan.md

 **Evidence budget:** one green run per job on the slice PR head; one observed red on a deliberately failing check (any single job) to prove the gate actually gates, reverted before merge or shown on a scratch branch; fuzz targets run with bounded fuzztime (minutes, not hours).
 Terminating rule: all required checks green on the PR head plus the one observed-red demonstration.
 One review; at most one replacement review.

 **TDD and preservation evidence:** characterization first — enumerate the inherited jobs and their dispositions (kept-equivalent/dropped/replaced) in the PR before deleting configs; the observed-red demonstration is the failing-test analogue for a CI gate.
-Preservation: `task`/test invocations unchanged for developers (no Go changes).
+Preservation: developer test invocations unchanged; the only Go edits are the import-order normalization, verified by diff inspection (import lines only) and a green suite.

 **Dispatch context budget:** this slice contract, the scope doc's D4 paragraph, the `.github/workflows` tree (10 small YAML files), and the `standardize-github-ci` skill flow.
 No Go source context needed.
 Implementation plus review fits one fresh context comfortably.

 **Slice decision audit:** strongest further split — separate "remove inherited" from "add portfolio gate"; rejected because the intermediate state (no CI at all) gates nothing and both halves are small.
 Strongest merge — fold into the cut slice; rejected because the cut depends on this gate being green first (see edge evidence) and merging makes the observed-red demonstration entangle with mass deletions.
 Blocking-edge evidence: none inbound.

-**Stop conditions:** the portfolio standard proves inapplicable to a Go library repo in some structural way; required checks cannot be made green on the pre-cut tree without code changes (this slice may not change Go code); Renovate/dependency automation cannot be preserved.
+**Stop conditions:** the portfolio standard proves inapplicable to a Go library repo in some structural way; required checks cannot be made green on the pre-cut tree without semantic Go changes (only import-order normalization is admitted); dependency-update automation cannot be made functional.

 ### Slice 2 — Cut to the kept surface and tag v5.1.0-gs.1